Extending global-local view alignment for self-supervised learning with remote sensing imagery: Related Work

 \subsection{Contrastive Self-supervised Learning.}

-The self-supervised pre-training aims to learn a general features which can generalise well to different downstream tasks.
-As a branch of self-supervised methods, contrastive learning has recently gained attention and shown promise in performance.
-It learns feature representations by maximizing the similarity of two positive instances and the distance between positive and negative instances.
-In generative and discriminative models, the encoder is trained to learn feature representations by optimizing the loss function calculated on the ground truth and the prediction, while the loss of contrastive model is calculated in the latent space \cite{wang2022selfreview}.
+SSL methods create task-agnostic signals to instruct the model in learning versatile features which can effectively generalise across various downstream tasks \cite{tao2023self}.
+In generative and discriminative SSL, the loss function is computed based on the disparity between the ground truth and the model's prediction.
+Conversely, in contrastive models, the loss is determined by the dissimilarities among feature representations within the latent space \cite{wang2022selfreview}.
+Contrastive SSL exhibits promise in transferability and gains increasing attention.
+Furthermore, the statistics of recent studies shows that nearly half of the remote sensing self-supervised studies applied contrastive learning models \cite{wang2022selfreview}.

-\textbf{Instance discrimination} \cite{dosovitskiy2014discriminative} is a simple but effective pretext task.
-It is widely used in contrastive learning which sets augmented views of the same input as positive samples and different instances as negative samples, and then trains the model to keep positive pairs close and negative pairs far in the representation space \cite{dosovitskiy2014discriminative,wu2018unsupervised, tian2020makes,seneviratne2021self}. \cite{he2020momentum} proposes Momentum Contrast model (MoCo-V1) with a momentum encoder to effectively maintain multiple negative samples for representation learning.
+\textbf{Instance discrimination} \cite{dosovitskiy2014discriminative} proves to be a highly effective pretext task commonly used in contrastive learning.
+In this task, augmented views originating from the same input are labeled as positive, whereas distinct instances are designated as negative.
+The model is then trained to maintain proximity between positive pairs and create separation between negative pairs in the representation space \cite{wu2018unsupervised, tian2020makes,seneviratne2021self}.
+Several studies have explored positive/negative samples generating strategies. \cite{oord2018representation} regards the diagonally connected patches as the positive instances otherwise negative, and \cite{tian2020contrastive} incorporates same spot views from different sensory as the positive instances. \cite{he2020momentum} proposes MoCo-V1 with a momentum encoder to effectively maintain multiple negative samples for representation learning.
 SimCLR \cite{chen2020simple} employs very large batch sizes instead of momentum encoders, and provides experimental results on $10$ forms of data augmentation.
-Inspired by SimCLR, MoCo-V1 is extended to MoCo-V2 \cite{chen2020improved}, and then MoCo-V3 \cite{chen2021empirical} is proposed by applying ViT as the backbone.
+Inspired by SimCLR, MoCo-V1 is extended to MoCo-V2 \cite{chen2020improved}, and MoCo-V3 \cite{chen2021empirical} integrates ViT as the backbone architecture.